Female Genital Mutilation (FGM) Practice Guidance

 The prevalence of FGM in England and Wales is difficult to estimate because of the hidden nature of the crime.
 However, the Female Genital Mutilation (FGM) Enhanced Dataset (SCCI 2026) supports the Department of Health’s FGM Prevention Programme by presenting a national picture of the prevalence of FGM in England.

-• There were 1,855 individual women and girls who had an attendance where FGM was identified in the period between January 2020 and March 2020.
-These accounted for 2,935 attendances reported at NHS trusts and GP practices where FGM was identified.
+- There were 1,735 individual women and girls who had an attendance where FGM was identified in the period between April 2022 – June 2022.
+These accounted for 2,820 attendances reported at NHS trusts and GP practices where FGM was identified.

-• There were 860 newly recorded women and girls in the period between January 2020 and March 2020.
+- There were 745 newly recorded women and girls in the period between April 2022 – June 2022.
 Newly recorded means this is the first time they have appeared in this dataset.
 It does not indicate how recently their FGM was undertaken, nor does it mean that this is the woman or girl’s first attendance for FGM.
 The number of newly recorded women and girls has reduced over time.
 This is to be expected as the longer the collection continues, the greater the chance of a women or girl having been recorded in it previously.

-• Between January 2020 and March 2020, 91 NHS trusts and 23 GP practices submitted one or more FGM attendance records.
+- Between April 2022 – June 2022, 78 NHS trusts and 17 GP practices submitted one or more FGM attendance records.

 FGM can cause a range of short-term and long-term health issues.
 The nature of the health implications arising from FGM are linked to the degree of the cutting, the cleanliness of the tools used to do the cutting, and the health of the person receiving the cutting.